New

 For those who want the full behind-the-scenes tour—complete with historical timelines, key milestones, and lessons learned—we invite you to dive into the entire History of the World Vitiligo Day on our webiste.

-A heartfelt thanks to the many unsung heroes behind World Vitiligo Day—advocates, clinicians, academicians, and partner groups like GVF, VITFriends, VIPOC, VITSAF, the Vitiligo Society, and SHWETA—whose work has shaped policies, shifted perceptions, and brought real change to millions.
+A heartfelt thanks to the many unsung heroes behind World Vitiligo Day—advocates, clinicians, researchers, and partner groups like GVF, VITFriends, VIPOC, VITSAF, the Vitiligo Society, and SHWETA — whose work has shaped policy and perception alike, and to Incyte, a steadfast supporter and sponsor since 2019, for their continued partnership in raising awareness and advancing care.

 FAQOther Questions